 You can train your body to get the right amount of sleep each night.
 This means keeping to a sleep schedule.
 You should go to bed at the same time each night and wake up at the same time each morning.

 Too long of a nap can mean you won’t be able to fall asleep later that night.
 Try to limit the number of naps and the amount of time you sleep during the day.

-Some people like to watch television or read a book until they fall asleep.
-Others prefer to turn off the lights and close their eyes.
 Relaxing is an important part of getting to sleep.
 Find a light activity that you can enjoy before bedtime.

 A comfortable bed and bedding can lessen the amount of times you get up during the night.
 A darkened, quiet room will have fewer distractions to wake you up.